Fulfillment operations pages

 Process time and number of instances by facility

-A high process time alone might not be too alarming if the total number of cases is rather low.
+A high process time may not be alarming if the total number of cases is low.
 For this reason, both values are also plotted against each other in a scatter plot, with each point representing a facility.
-Attention should be paid to data points in the top right-hand corner, as they indicate facilities with both a high duration and a high instance count.
+Data points in the top right-hand corner are of particular interest, as they indicate facilities with both a high duration and a high instance count.
 In this example, the rather high number of 373 pick jobs in Berlin was created and then picked.
-The average time between these events was around 9 hours, which is in the midfield.
+The average time between these events was approximately 9 hours, which is in the middle range.

 Process time distribution